alanmilinovic/ion-floating-menu/README.md

 Material UI-like Floating Action Button and Menu for Ionic applications.

-This version is a fork from the original plugin and includes a root scope event listner to trigger the menu closing.
+This version is a fork from the original plugin and includes backdrop tap to close, hardware back button to close and a root scope event listner to trigger the menu closing.
 To close all open floating menus you can call:

 `$rootScope.$broadcast('floating-menu:close-all')`